What is UAPA (Unlawful Activities Prevention Act)?

 - The definition of terrorism has been expanded under Section 35 and 36 of Chapter VI.
 It allows NIA to seize the property of charged Individual or Organization under Section 25 and empowers to investigate cases under UAPA Section 43.

-On the other hand, this modified form of Unlawful Activities Prevention Act would restrict free and unbiased journalism.
+On the other hand, this modified form of the Unlawful Activities Prevention Act would restrict free and unbiased journalism.
 The plight of Indian journalism already touched the bottom line as India is ranked at 142 on the World Press Freedom Index 2020.
 Thus UAPA is structured to destructure the fourth estate, the pillar of democracy.

 The article is aimed to provide an informative and analytical approach on What is UAPA (Unlawful Activities Prevention Act) and it will help you to build your own thought and opinions on What is UAPA (Unlawful Activities Prevention Act).